springlabnu/MultiMosaic/README.md

 Clone the repository and run compile_gc.m (in GCmex2.0 directory) to build the MEX libraries and enable graph-cut based stitching.

 The MultiMosaic.mlapp file has been tested on Windows 10 / Matlab R2021a.
-It requires the Computer Vision Toolbox.
+It requires the Computer Vision and Statistics and Machine Learning Toolboxes.

 Make sure all content in the repo are included in the Matlab path.